MedioAI/Chrome-Extension/README.md

-# Me-dio for UdioAI
+# MedioAI: Your Music Companion for Udio & Suno

+> Note: Work in Progress

 ### Enhance your experience with Udio

-A chrome extension to enhance the experience of Udio.com, an AI music platform.
+A chrome extension to enhance the experience of Udio.com and Suno.com, a AI music platforms.

-Currently will check the number of generations and see if they match, example: 0/2 will do nothing but 2/2 will trigger a notification and audio sound, "Ding, fries are done"

-More features in future:

-1. ChatGPT integration for lyric writing
-2. Lyric review, via a fictional chat
-3. And other ideas.
+Features include:

+1. Song Studio: Write your lyrics in large easy to use editor. (with commands for AI music apps)
+2. Rhyme: Get rhyme suggestions for your lyrics in seconds.
+3. Tag Builder: Combine genres, artists, and more and save to re-use later.
+4. Ask: AI integration for asking for feedback on your lyrics, chatting.
+5. Co-Writer: Create a song from scratch with a wizard walkthrough.
+6. Saved Library: Manage all your song lyrics, tags, chats and more in easy to use native UI.

 Will be on web store sooner or later.